Foot Strike: The Ultimate Guide

 This is why runners want to utilise an optimal version of impact (foot strike).

-Additionally, foot strike is just a piece of the puzzle.
+Additionally, the foot strike is just a piece of the puzzle.
 It is usually closely related to heel drop (type of running shoes), running cadence and overstriding.

 How to determine your foot strike